Raghad1090/HW_product_recycleview/README.md

 ----
 ## Part I
 #### Create new application that display a list of product.
-Every	element has a productImage, productName, productPrice, isVip and quantityNumber.
+Ever element has a productImage, productName, productPrice, isVip and quantityNumber.
 #### If the isVip is true then	display the star image else hide it.
 If the user click on the button then check if the quantityNumber more then 0 open new activity and display the product’s name else display a toast with “the product is not available right now”
 <br />
 <br />